sbueringer/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

   - (defaulting) if namespace field is empty for a reference, default it to `metadata.Namespace`
   - all the reference must be in the same namespace of `metadata.Namespace`
   - `spec.workers.machineDeployments[i].class` field must be unique within a ClusterClass.

 - For object updates:
   - all the reference must be in the same namespace of `metadata.Namespace`
   - `spec.workers.machineDeployments[i].class` field must be unique within a ClusterClass.
   - `spec.workers.machineDeployments` supports adding new deployment classes.

+- Compatibility between distinct ClusterClass objects
+  - all the reference must be in the same namespace of `metadata.Namespace`
+  - `spec.workers.machineDeployments` supports adding new deployment classes.
+  - `spec.workers.machineDeployments` must not remove any deployment classes.
+  - `spec.controlplane`, `spec.infrastructure`,  `spec.workers.machineDeployments[].template.infrastructure` must not change apiGroup or Kind

 ##### Cluster
 - For object creation: